For urgent consular assistance call

 Also consider specific risks to your safety and security in different places.

-You can drive in Israel for up to 1 year with a valid Australian driver's licence.
+You can drive in Israel for up to one year with a valid Australian driver's licence.

 Security checkpoints may be set up or closed at any time.
 This often happens without warning throughout Israel, Gaza and the West Bank.